Subscribe to stay updated

 That’s why every single cardboard product in our range is made from a minimum of 80% recycled cardboard.
 This means that when you order custom packaging from us, you’re getting a material that was a book, cereal box or a bank statement in another life.

 With a global shift toward fighting climate change, the way we approach packaging is set to grow and change.
-Rather than being an alternative option, eco-friendly packaging is only going to become more important.
+Rather than being an alternative option, environmentally friendly packaging is only going to become more important.